RyanWu2233/Style_Transfer/README.md

 ----
 ## Usage
-Dirct modify hyperparameters in the file named `Gatys_Style_Transfer.py` and execute it.
+Directly modify hyperparameters in the file named: `Gatys_Style_Transfer.py` and execute it.
 `S_path`  File path for style image
 `C_path`  File path for content image
 `S_weight` Weighting for style loss